Can Your Boss Legally Cut Hours Without Notice?

 Unionized workers with a union contract have additional protections.
 Under a collective bargaining agreement (CBA), the employer must renegotiate the CBA with union representatives to reduce wages unless the CBA already gives them the power to make pay cuts.

-If the employer violates the CBA’s terms, there is typically a review process within the company to settle disputes.
-If internal procedures do not solve the issue, employees can take legal action against the breach of contract.
+If the employer violates the CBA’s terms, there is typically a company-wide review process to resolve disputes.
+If internal procedures do not resolve the issue, employees can take legal action for breach of contract.

 If [it’s] a big demotion or cut in [pay], that might be a viable claim.
 If it’s a case of someone who was working six hours per day and is now working five… that’s technically a demotion and could theoretically be pursued as a claim.
 But from a practical perspective, it will be challenging to get a lawyer to take that case unless the damages are really significant.

-Employers Can’t Reduce Your Pay for Discriminatory or Retaliatory Reasons
+Employers Can’t Reduce Your Hours for Discriminatory or Retaliatory Reasons

 Employers cannot take adverse employment actions against you for reasons that violate the law.
 Adverse employment actions include getting fired, demoted, or having your hours or pay reduced.
 Illegal reasons to reduce work hours include: